vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Implementation summary and next steps 14.04.md

    - Update user documentation for billing features
    - Create admin guides for configuration

-By completing these tasks, we will have a fully functional billing system integrated with inventory management and financial reporting, meeting the business requirements for the SkinSpire Hospital Management System.
+By completing these tasks, we will have a fully functional billing system integrated with inventory management and financial reporting, meeting the business requirements for the Skinspire Hospital Management System.